 Second, bare minimum code provided for developing purposes is more than enough for developers who can improve that code easily.
 And more advanced version of firmware is only for people who got no skills or time to play with programming side, but likes to build things on their own.

-And the last, there is plenty of people who try to use other people work and time for an easy profit without even contributing to source.
+And the last, there are plenty of people who try to use other people work and time for an easy profit without even contributing to source.

 Press on the files below to download the assembly instruction manual and to view a diagram: